thelastbrittain/startup/README.md

 ![List Page](NotesAssets/list_page.png)

+## Key Features
+- Secure Login with HTTPS
+- Ability to add climbs to a personal log stored on a database
+- Ability to view log in pyramid form
+- Ability view others' logs and see changes in real time via websocket

 ## Technologies
 - HTML - Uses correct HTML structure for application.
 5 HTML pages.
 One for login, one for submitting a climb, one for viewing your pyramid, one for viewing list of other people who have posted a pyramid, one About page
 - CSS - Use for styling, color choice, and resizing based on color choice